yo-yo-yo-jbo/macos_mach_ports/README.md

 3. The messages must start with a `mach_msg_header_t` header, which is set when sending a message.
 Receiving also requires a `mach_msg_trailer_t` trailer space.
 4. There are many ways to send messages - `MACH_MSG_TYPE_COPY_SEND` means that the data is serialized and copied, but there are other ways to transfer data as well (such as shared memory, for instance).
 5. We had to set the `-Wno-deprecated` flag to GCC since `bootstrap_register` is deprecated by `bootstrap_register2`, which expects another flags argument.

+At a high-level, the receiving routine creates a new port (that it owns), registers it with the Bootstrap Server and waits for a message.
+The sending routine looks up that port by the registered name and then sends it a message.

+## Mach Ports and security
+Note that there is no security enforcement - once someone has Rights to the port, it's "all or nothing".
+This is quite a powerful concept for attackers, but raises the question on the proper way of using Mach Ports.
+Well, besides serializing messages, Mach Ports can send other rights over an existing Mach Port!
+Therefore, the proper way of enforcing security is by exposing Mach Ports (e.g. with the Bootstrap Server), receiving requests and responding with new Send Rights when appropriate.